-CAUTION: Keep all body parts, hair and loose clothing away from the fan intake, as these items could become entangled.
+CAUTION: Keep all body parts, hair and loose clothing away from a moving propeller, as these items could become entangled.

-2. Move the entire aircraft as shown and ensure the control surfaces move in the direction indicated in the graphic.
+Move the entire aircraft as shown and ensure the control surfaces move in the direction indicated in the graphic.
 If the control surfaces do not respond as shown, do not fly the aircraft.
 Refer to the receiver manual for more information.